The Clear Edge

 • “[Problem] template”

-Create comprehensive guides (2,000-4,000 words) targeting each keyword.
-Publish on your domain as blog posts.
-Optimize for search:
+Create comprehensive guides (2,000–4,000 words) targeting each keyword.
+Publish them on your own site as blog posts, and optimize each one for search.

 • Keywords in the title, URL, first paragraph, and subheadings